maker0101/Todoist_Clone/README.md

 ## What is this and who is it for ⭐

 This is a simplified Todoist clone built with React and Firebase.
-I've built it while pursuing the [The Frontend Developer Career Path on Scrimba](https://scrimba.com/learn/frontend).
+I've built it while pursuing the [Frontend Developer Career Path on Scrimba](https://scrimba.com/learn/frontend).

 It's a more _complex_ coding project than anything I've attempted previously (as of February 2022), as I wanted to: